Current Grant Cycles

 Projects should meet at least one of the following objectives:

-- Encourage the development of skills required to communicate and perform business transactions in a digital environment (applying for health insurance, using online banking, etc.).
+- Encourage the development of skills required to communicate and perform business transactions in a digital environment with a focus on outreach to the community.

-- Use diverse technologies appropriately to retrieve quality information (accessing library and other quality e-resources via computers, tablets and smartphones, etc.).
+- Use diverse technologies appropriately to retrieve quality information and make them accessible to all users.

-- Support the development of skills to communicate and work with others or to boost employability in a digital world (setting up and using an email account, online job searching, etc.).
+- Support the development of skills to collaborate with others to enhance employability in a digital and evolving world.

-Overall funding to support this grant cycle is $450,000.
-This grant cycle has a limit of $50,000 per library system.
-It is anticipated that nine (9) or more applicants may receive awards.
-Awards will be made contingent upon availability of funds from the Bill & Melinda Gates Foundation and distribution of those funds by the Washington State Library, a division of the Office of the Secretary of State.
+Overall funding to support this grant cycle is $75,000.
+This grant cycle has a limit of $7,500 per application.
+It is anticipated that ten (10) or more applicants may receive awards.

-Washington State Library staff are available to answer questions from potential applicants.
+Due to staffing limitations, Washington State Library staff are not able to offer detailed one-on-one consulting on the final application.
+However, they are available to answer questions from potential applicants.
 Staff can help them determine if an applicant should adjust or proceed with their proposal, or modify their budget before they expend the resources necessary to fully plan the project and prepare a full grant application.
 Digital Literacy staff contact information is found in “Section 10” of the guidelines.
 You are encouraged to use the guidelines as a resource when preparing your application.

 Download the guidelines and application form in Word or PDF format:

-Washington Rural Heritage is an initiative that supports small and rural libraries in the development of digital projects that serve historically unique items and collections online.
-The purpose of this grant cycle is to provide grant funds to small and rural, public and tribal libraries to encourage the development of long-term sustainable digitization programs at these libraries through the creation of an initial digital collection published as part of the Washington Rural Heritage collection.
+The purpose of this grant cycle is to encourage the creation and/or continued development of long-term, sustainable digitization programs managed at the local level and hosted by the Washington State Library.
+Materials digitized using grant funds will be published online as part of the Washington Rural Heritage collection.
 Collaborative partnerships among libraries, museums, schools, and other community organizations are encouraged, though not required.

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form